JJOverload/MTG-Image-Titles-To-Text/README.md

 Note: Did not use OSD since it could not handle rotations less than 90 degrees with it.

+Notes:

+- Currently works well with the more recent cards of MTG, where the text are black in color.
+This is optimal due to the way pytesseract appears to handle darker texts as opposed to white text.
+- Can still gather some names that are in white text, but cards that old can have a much older printing of rules/flavor text, which the json name list might not have on file.
+E.g. Try running the program with the Fyndhorn Elves pictures.
+    - As you might have also noticed, getting a picture of a card whose sides are not lining up perpendicular to the bottom of the image file (aka if the picture is not straight) can cause issues.

 ------------------------------------

 **Installation Instructions**